MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 #### 2.12.1 Mature Content

 When you submit your Extension to [Partner Center](https://go.microsoft.com/fwlink/?linkid=2099798), you must indicate whether your Extension displays content that should be marked "Mature".
-When determining your Extension’s rating, consider all the content in your app, including user generated content and ads, and content that your extension links to.
+When determining the rating for your Extension, consider all the content in your app, including user generated content and ads, and to the content that your Extension links.
 If you indicate that your Extension does not contain any "Mature" content, you are responsible for maintaining the accuracy of this rating.
 Regardless of the rating given to your Extension, it must still adhere to all the content requirements of Microsoft Edge Addons Developer policies

 #### 2.12.2 Ratings Change